hpc2n/intro-linux/docs/intro.md

 - Welcome page and syllabus: <a href="https://hpc2n.github.io/intro-linux/index.html">https://hpc2n.github.io/intro-linux/index.html</a>
     - Also link at the House symbol at the top of the page.

 !!!
-Admonition "Learning outcomes"
+Admonition "Learning outcomes for this course"

-    - What is Linux?
+    - What is Linux and why should I use it?
     - Learn about the command line interface (CLI)
     - Navigate the file system - ls, mkdir, cd, rm, cp, mv, redirection, pipes, etc.
     - Data handling - compressing, archiving, file transfer, patterns, etc.
     - Hints and tricks of Linux

-## Why Linux

-- Most HPC centers supercomputers run some flavour of Linux.
-- It is stable and reliable
-- Customizable
-- Runs on any hardware
-- Strong community
-- Many flavours are open source and free
-- Lots of applications
-- Lightweight

 ## What is Linux

+!!! note

+    Most of the commands you learn in this course is agnostic and works on any Linux/Unix like system.
+MacOS is also a Unix-like OS, and the majority of the commands are the same.

 Linux is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.